Latinos experience much lower economic well-being than the state's population as a whole, study suggests

 Though it is the largest racial or ethnic group in California, Latinos continue to experience much lower economic well-being than the state's population as a whole, explained Mindy Romero, director of the California Civic Engagement Project.

-Speaking to a small group gathered at Cal State Bakersfield Wednesday, Romero discussed how Latinos fare across the state with higher education degree completion, income levels, homeownership rates and other indicators according to data gathered through a year-long study funded by the California Latino Economic Institute.
+Speaking to a small group gathered at Cal State Bakersfield on Oct.
+30, Romero discussed how Latinos fare across the state with higher education degree completion, income levels, homeownership rates and other indicators according to data gathered through a year-long study funded by the California Latino Economic Institute.

 Since 2010, every racial and ethnic group examined in California experienced a decrease in poverty rates, with Latinos seeing the largest decrease with 5.5 percentage points, according to the study.
 However, 17.4 percent of Latinos have incomes at or below the poverty level.